Mirza-Samad-Ahmed-Baig/Zochi/README.md

 ## 1. Introduction

-*Updated May 27, 2025: The technical report covers an earlier version of Zochi that is semi-autonomous.
+*Updated May 27, 2025: The technical report and code cover an earlier version of Zochi that is semi-autonomous.
 Zochi’s capabilities have greatly expanded, culminating in acceptance to ACL 2025!*

 Zochi is an artificial scientist system capable of end-to-end scientific discovery, from hypothesis generation through experimentation to peer-reviewed publication.
 Unlike previous systems that automate isolated aspects of scientific research, Zochi demonstrates comprehensive capabilities across the complete research lifecycle.